electricpotential/electricpotential.org/README.md

 Now you can view your app as you develop on http://localhost:3000

+## Environment variables

+Add a `.env` file to the root folder `web` and add in the Send Grid API key like so

+`SENDGRID_API_KEY=yoursecretkey`

+IMPORTANT: Do NOT publish the .env file or API secret keys anywhere that is publicly viewable!
+The `.gitignore` has `.env` in it, so it should not happen unless you purposely add it.

 ## Recommended environment

 Feel free to use whatever, but these are essential tools for my workflow